Attested: Eltavori (or Eltanori) at position 93 in the Ravenna Cosmography

-Where: Eltavori could lie at several places, depending on RC’s track across the map, but the most likely is the nodal point in the Roman road network near Water Eaton, Staffordshire, SJ898107, where at least six ancient roads converged around a vexillation fortress, two forts, several camps, and a defended settlement.
+Where: Eltavori could lie at several places, depending on the Cosmography's track across the map, but most likely is a nodal point in the Roman road network near Water Eaton, Staffordshire, SJ898107, where at least six ancient roads converged around a vexillation fortress, two forts, several camps, and a defended settlement.

 Name origin: Eltavori makes best sense as a compound of PIE *al- ‘to grow’ (as in Latin altus ‘high’, and Eltabo) plus *wer- ‘high raised spot’.
 This would fit an ancient tribal assembly point for the part of Staffordshire that later became the Hundred of Cuttlestone, which Horowitz recognised as probably on Beacon Hill, at position SJ898130.